XiongxinZ/My_Fancy_Bank/README.md

-# Design Pattern
+# Design Pattern & Benefits

 1. Singleton : JDBCUtil is a singleton.
 There is only one Connection, and this connection is open once the program starts and will close if the program ends.
    * Benefit:
        * make sure there is only one connection and easy to control.
        * easy to access database and make sure the connection last until the program ends.

-2. DAO Pattern: 6 xxxDao class are Dao impl classes.
+2. Data Access Object (DAO) Pattern: 6 xxxDao class are Dao impl classes.
+   * Benefit:
+       * separate low level data accessing API or operations from high level business services.

 3. Strategy Pattern: *`ValCounter` interface* is the Strategy Interface. `ValPool<T>` class is the Context Class.
 The concrete classes are anonymous classes.
    * Benefit:
      * sum up the target value of the objects in the HashMap based on the Strategy concrete class.
      * easy to sum up different attributes. easy to extend.
-4. MVC Pattern: The whole part is MVC pattern.
-Controller layer execute and return the message to view layer to update the frame info.
+4. MVC Pattern: Controller layer executes and returns the message to view layer to update the frame info.
    * Benefit:
      * loose coupling.
      * convenient to teamwork
      * high scalability and re-usability, easy to maintain

+# Object, Object Model and GUI Relationship

+For the whole part of design, we combine DAO and MVC pattern.
+Anything that plays with data in each table of database goes into xxxDAO classes, anything dealt with the object functions and attributes we either abstract or implement with all kinds of half-controller classes, and anything regarding GUI design, we cover them in all kinds of Frame and Panel classes and for each of them we include some ActionListeners for synchronizing singleton database with all kinds of views.